Vine & Fig Tree Tornado Crisis Fund

 Kevin was thinking he and his mother could live in the former home of Marybeth's parents, until we received an email from a cousin:

 I do not think you have any idea that the ranch house is uninhabitable.
 Two summers ago, I took showers either in town or at the park.
 The shower flows at a trickle and drains even slower.
 The toilet is suspect and to live there would mean a new septic system.
 The pipes to the clothes washer will not work.
 The roof leaks in many places.
 The rats have many homes inside including the beds.
 Finally, right now we are paying over 100 $ a month just to keep the temperature at 35 degrees.
 You would be better to rent something than to try to pay a heating or cooling bill at that house.
 Last summer I did not spend any nights at the ranch house, and of course we have not repaired anything in two summers.
 To drag your mother and brother to that pit is a sin.That's why were asking for your help during this time of urgent need.
 Your generous and tax-deductible donations to Vine & Fig Tree, Inc. will be used to help real people in real distress in the wake of a real disaster.
 And, Lord willing, the ministry of Vine & Fig Tree will live on -- when Kevin is no longer needed as 24-hour caregiver for his Mom and she has a new home in heaven.

 Alternatively, you can use PayPal to safely transfer funds.

 Thank you for your understanding and generosity.

 If you have any questions, I would be more than happy to answer them.
-If you would like to be notified of updates on this situation, just say "send updates."
-Please use the form below.
+Just send an email to tornado at Kevin Craig dot US.

 Return to Kevin Craig for Congress Home Page